videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/api/sdk-reference/parameters/basic-parameters.md

 ---

-# region
+## region

-- type: `String`
+- @discontinued

-- Region for a new meeting
+- The region parameter has been discontinued; instead, the Video SDK's smart service will pick the best optimal servers for a conference, closest to your end-users' location.
+If you still need to hold your conferences in a specific region, i.e. Geo Fencing.
+[Contact Us](https://videosdk.live/contact)

 ---